 - Evaluating HIPAA programs for compliance (Privacy, Security and the Breach Notification Rule)

-- Preparing for an OCR or Meaningful Use audit
+- Preparing for an OCR investigational incident or Meaningful Use audit

-- Developing an electronic ‘Book of Evidence’ of compliance documentation with the goal of being able to quickly and efficiently respond to a request for documentation in a desk audit or prior to an onsite visit by the OCR
+- Developing an electronic ‘Book of Evidence’ of compliance documentation with the goal of being able to quickly and efficiently respond to a request for documentation in an audit

 - Confirming the consistent implementation and alignment of organizational policies and standards to perception and practice

-- Comparing existing policies, procedures, and other documents against regulatory requirements and industry standards for providing proof of compliance
+- Creating policies, procedures, and other documents, then mapping to regulatory requirements and frameworks for providing documentation of compliance

-- Determining the level of compliance with regulatory requirements and identifying gaps
+- Determining the level of compliance with regulatory requirements, frameworks, and identifying gaps

 - Assessing current business associates' and potential new business associates' compliance with the HIPAA regulations and HITECH requirements